Zodiac Aerospace: Aeronautic foundations (1896–1933)

 The company was founded in 1896 as "Mallet, Mélandri et de Pitray" by Maurice Mallet and his associates.
-In the beginning, the company was involved in the production of hydrogen balloons for sport and tourism.
+In the beginning, the company produced hydrogen balloons for sport and tourism.

-In 1909, the company changed its name to "Zodiac."
-The company then experienced a boom fueled by the construction of airplanes and airships, especially for the Aérostation Maritime (Naval Balloon Command), and through its participation in the war effort.
-Until the 1930s, 63 airships would leave Zodiac's workshops.
+In 1909, the company changed its name to "Zodiac".
+It then experienced a boom fueled by the construction of airplanes and airships, especially for the Aérostation Maritime (Naval Balloon Command), and through its participation in the war effort.
+Until the 1930s, it produced 63 airships.

 Marine activities (1934–1972)

-In 1934, the company created the first prototype inflatable boats, ancestors of the renowned "Zodiac," which would contribute to the development of the civil and military inflatable boat industry.
+In 1934, the company created the first prototype inflatable boats, ancestors of the renowned "Zodiac", which would contribute to the development of the civil and military inflatable boat industry.

-The company then benefited from the boom in leisure activities after the Second World War, as well as the French infatuation with recreational boating in the 1960s: Zodiac, therefore, developed inflatable boats for the civil market and gradually gave up the airship market for the more promising water sports market.
-Zodiac would nevertheless honor a contract in 1966 with CNES (Centre National d'Etudes Spatiales - National Centre for Space Studies) for the production of a meteorological balloon, in the scope of the EOLE project.
-At the end of the 1960s, the Group reorganized and set up its first sales operation for exporting its products overseas more easily.
+The company benefited from the boom in leisure activities after World War II, as well as the French interest in recreational boating in the 1960s.
+Zodiac developed inflatable boats for the civil market and gradually gave up the airship market for the more promising water sports market.
+Zodiac honored a contract in 1966 with CNES (Centre National d'Etudes Spatiales - National Centre for Space Studies) for the production of a meteorological balloon, in the scope of the EOLE project.
+At the end of the 1960s, Zodiac reorganized and set up its first sales operation for exporting its products overseas more easily.
 In 1964 it opened its first subsidiary in Spain - "Zodiac Española" - followed by "Zodiac North America" in 1970.